Logesh-MR-ROOT/A-Detailed-Guide-on-OSCP-Preparation/README.md

                   From the syllabus I will breakdown each section by providing you the resources I used to prepare for the course.
 Once I finish going through the syllabus, I will also be providing some extra resources that came in handy.
 You don’t need to use this guide in order; feel free to jump around as it suits you.

-Getting Comfortable with Kali Linux
+Getting Comfortable with Kali Linux,
-Essential Tools in Kali
+Essential Tools in Kali,
-Passive Reconnaissance
+Passive Reconnaissance,
-Active Reconnaissance
+Active Reconnaissance,
-Vulnerability Scanning
+Vulnerability Scanning,
-Buffer Overflows
+Buffer Overflows,
-Working with Public Exploits
+Working with Public Exploits,
-File Transfer
+File Transfer,
-Privilege Escalation
+Privilege Escalation,
-Client-Side Attacks
+Client-Side Attacks,
-Web Application Attacks
+Web Application Attacks,
-Password Attacks
+Password Attacks,
-Tunneling/Pivoting
+Tunneling/Pivoting,
-Introduction to the Metasploit Framework
+Introduction to the Metasploit Framework,
-Antivirus Bypassing
+Antivirus Bypassing,
                Kali Linux Revealed and Online Course: A good foundational course that helped me understand more about Kali Linux and it has a nice Linux Fundamentals section as well.

 Book Link: https://kali.training/downloads/Kali-Linux-Revealed-1st-edition.pdf